Start here

 Give new hires one source of truth, core expectations, and a predictable ramp-up sequence.

-Make sure work leaves one stage with the context the next person actually needs.
+Make sure work leaves one stage with the context the next person needs to keep moving.

-Create a light cadence for updates, blockers, and decisions so urgency is not driving everything.
+Create a light cadence for updates, blockers, and decisions so urgency isn't driving everything.

 Keep a small set of useful documents people can find and trust, rather than a giant library nobody uses.